-Unfortunately, the hope of many that electronic journals would provide a solution to the scholarly communication crisis has proven to be forlorn.
-Academic libraries are spending just as much money, if not more, maintaining subscriptions to both print and electronic journals.
-In most cases, electronic access to a fee-based title is contingent upon maintaining the print subscription; predominantly among the sciences, obtaining electronic-only access is, in fact, more expensive than maintaining the print subscription alone.
-Finally, acquiring access to full text article aggregators such as ProQuest or EBSCOhost has merely added to the budgetary burden.
-In short, the crisis in scholarly communication has stretched academic library acquisition budgets to Distribution Centre criteria.
-14 Our final efinition encompassed the following riteria: Most of the title in question must be offered on the Web; the journal must be peer-reviewed; the majority of he articles must be in English; the title must be published regularly rather than existing as a solitary publishing exploit; ind finally, no fees or registration are renired to access the articles published ithin.
-This formed the basis of our definition; however, we were to find that some of these criteria lent themselves to urther investigation.
-We also discovered other criteria to include for further esearch, as discussed below.
+Our first task was to define the phrase "free e-journal."
+At the University of Houston's Web site, we found a very detailed set of selection criteria that described our phrase.
+We further refined our definition after examining the Sociocite/ICAAP Journals Database and Distribution Centre crileria.
+Our final definition encompassed the following criteria: Most of the title in question must be offered on the Web; the journal must be peer-reviewed; the majority of the articles must be in English; the title must be published regularly rather than existing as a solitary publishing exploit; and finally, no fees or registration are required to access the articles published within.
+This formed the basis of our definition: however, we were to find that some of these criteria lent themselves to further investigation.
+We also discovered other criteria to include for further research, as discussed below.